Ankit-231/ransomware/README.md

 <br>

-Please help, if you can, to achieve the above objective.
+Please help, if you can, to achieve the above objective.<br>

+Finally, comments are overly described.
+So, have fun :)